rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

     [Src: usize::MAX]: TransmuteInto<[u8; usize::MAX]>,
 {}
 ```
-Unless `Src` is a zero-sized type, its size will be greater-than-or-equal-to the size of a `u8` (1).

 This breaks down in two scenarios.
 First, if the size of `Src` is greater than `[u8; usize::MAX]`, then the transmutability of `Src`'s excess bytes will not be assessed.
 This is impossible: `[u8; usize::MAX]` will be greater-than-or-equal to the maximum object size.
 Second, if `Src` is a zero-sized-type, this bound will not be satisfied: we cannot construct a `[u8; usize::MAX]` from nothing.

 If `IntoBytes` is declared as a `#[marker]` trait, we could cover this scenario with: